Masculinity: Criticism

-Psychological research
+Mental Health and Masculinity

+In January 2019, the American Psychological Association warned that conforming to traditional standards of masculinity can cause harm to mental health.
+Rigid adherence to traditional masculine norms can contribute to higher rates of depression, substance abuse, and eating disorders.

+Masculinity and Eating Disorders

 According to a paper submitted by Tracy Tylka to the American Psychological Association, "Instead of seeing a decrease in objectification of women in society, there has just been an increase in the objectification of both sexes.
 And you can see that in the media today."
-Men and women restrict food intake in an effort to achieve what they consider an attractively-thin body; in extreme cases, this leads to eating disorders.
-Psychiatrist Thomas Holbrook cited a recent Canadian study indicating that as many as one in six people with eating disorders are men.
+Men and women restrict food intake in an effort to achieve what they consider an attractively thin body; in extreme cases, this leads to eating disorders.
+Recent research has shown that the prevalence rates of eating disorders are more common among males than previously thought, with males representing around 33% of eating disorder cases in the United States.

-Research in the United Kingdom found, "Younger men and women who read fitness and fashion magazines could be psychologically harmed by the images of perfect female and male physiques."
-Young women and men exercise excessively in an effort to achieve what they consider an attractively-fit and muscular body, which may lead to body dysmorphic disorder or muscle dysmorphia.
-Although the stereotypes may have remained constant, the value attached to masculine stereotypes has changed; Todd Reeser has argued that masculinity is an unstable phenomenon, never ultimately achieved.
+The pursuit of the ideal body contributes to body dissatisfaction, low self-esteem, and the development of eating disorders.
+Research found that the images of perfect female and male physiques could psychologically harm younger men and women who read fitness and fashion magazines.
+These ideals of a "perfect body" can lead young women and men to exercise excessively in an effort to achieve what they consider an attractively fit and muscular body, which may lead to body dysmorphic disorder or muscle dysmorphia.

-In January 2019, the American Psychological Association warns that conforming to traditional standards of masculinity can cause harm to mental health.

 Gender-role stress

-In 1987 Eisler and Skidmore studied masculinity, creating the idea of "masculine stress" and finding three elements of masculinity which often result in emotional stress:
+In 1987, Eisler and Skidmore studied masculinity, creating the idea of "masculine stress" and finding three elements of masculinity which often result in emotional stress: